 Objectives: Study goals were (1) to identify potential sub-groups of typical and atypical speakers, using acoustic features of prosody and voice, and (2) to investigate how acoustically-identified groups of speakers with and without ASD relate to symptom severity scores on the Social Responsiveness Scale (Constantino & Gruber, 2012).

-Methods: We analyzed speech (8 scripted sentences per participant) from 15 adolescents diagnosed with ASD (mean age = 14.4 years) with IQ scores in the typical range, and 15 adolescents with typical development (TD; mean age = 14.1 years); groups did not differ on chronological age or full-scale IQ.
+Methods: We analyzed speech recordings (8 scripted sentences per participant) from 15 adolescents diagnosed with ASD (mean(SD) age = 14.4 (1.48) years) with IQ scores in the typical range, and 15 adolescents with typical development (TD; mean(SD) age = 14.1(1.91) years); groups did not differ on chronological age or full-scale IQ.
 Participants in both the ASD and the NT groups demonstrated average to high average performance on standardized language measures (see Mayo, 2015, for details).
-From these speech , we extracted acoustic measures of prosody and voice quality, and used a community-detection algorithm (Csardi, M. G.,2013; Reichardt & Bornholdt, 2006) to find groups of speakers who shared a common acoustic profile.
+From these speech recordings, we extracted acoustic measures of prosody and voice quality, and used a community-detection algorithm (Csardi, M. G.,2013; Reichardt & Bornholdt, 2006) to find groups of speakers who shared a common acoustic profile.
 We then compared these groups on all subscales of the SRS.

 Results: The community-detection algorithm identified four groups of speakers whose acoustic profiles were more similar to each other than to members of the other groups (Figure 1 panel A).
 Groups 2 and 4 consisted primarily of TD participants (81%), and were distinguished acoustically by differences in speech rate and utterance duration.
 Groups 1 and 3 consisted primarily of ASD participants (79%), and were distinguished from each other primarily by diverging patterns of H1H2 (associated with breathiness, (Hillebrand et al, 1994)), with group 3 showing higher mean H1H2 and variation in H1H2, and group 1 showing lower mean H1H2, than any other group.
-These four groups were significantly related to performance on all the SRS subscales and on total Sscore (F(3, 25) = 6.31, p = 0.00245), with groups 1 and 3 rating higher on all SRS subscales than groups 2 and 4.
-Group 3 in particular was by a slower speech rate, longer utterances, and a higher variation of breathiness.
+These four groups were significantly related to performance on all the SRS subscales and on total SRS score (F(3, 25) = 6.31, p = 0.00245), with groups 1 and 3 rating higher on all SRS subscales than groups 2 and 4.
+Group 3 in particular was distinguished by a slower speech rate, longer utterances, and a higher variation of breathiness.

 Conclusions: We identified four acoustic profiles among the speakers, and these profiles related significantly to the SRS subscales; the highest SRS scores were seen in the group with the most breathiness and greatest variation in breathiness.
-Sasson et al, 2017 & Miller, 2016
+It is likely that these acoustic measures contribute to community perceptions of atypicality (Sasson et al, 2017) and ASD “frankness” (de Marchena & Miller, 2016).
+Results provide a foundation for exploration of how (and whether) to intervene with prosodic and other speech qualities.

 Figure 1: Network of participants, grouped by acoustic profile (A), acoustic features defining profiles (B), and SRS scores grouped by acoustic profile (C)